taurreco/sr/README.md

 </p>

 ### about
-sr is a software rendering library written in C which uses no dependencies.
+SR is a software rendering library written in C which uses no dependencies.
 It provides a core programmable pipeline in sr_pipe.c, and then builds on top of that a much easier to use rendering api that resembles fixed function OpenGL implementations.

 ### design overview!